Advanced Diploma of Surveying - CPP60116

 - use advanced 2D and 3D computer aided drafting techniques

-As part of this program, you will undertake a major project involving developing responses to real-world surveying problems.
-You will take on the role of a surveying party leader and conduct research into your chosen issue, undertake fieldwork, develop documentation and present your findings in a simulated industry setting.
-You are strongly encouraged to liaise with real-life employers to develop and deliver this project.
+As part of this course, you will undertake a major project involving responses to real-world surveying problems.
+You will conduct research into your chosen issue, undertake fieldwork, and present your findings.

 Choose a program structure